I spend a lot of time thinking about social norms, about the fact that the expected behavior in one place is considered unacceptable in another.

 If you’re out, sitting with friends and acquaintances, and someone raises their beer and you raise yours as well, clinking the glasses in recognition that yes, we are in wild agreement, you and I, then the next step to this social dance is the drinking of the contents of said glasses.

 You wouldn’t think I’d have to say that, would you?
 And yet I am surprised, every time it happens, by the number of people who will clink but then do not drink.

 How can you clink and then set your drink down?

 If you do not drink, following the clink, you have made a mockery of the system; and without the system, we have chaos.

-Without the system of clink, then drink, how will we know whether you truly agree that so-and-so is a jolly good fellow or if you are going through the motions in the hopes that my own repeated agreement will allow you to, say, swipe onion rings from me later?
+Without the system of clink, then drink, how will we know whether you truly agree that so-and-so is a jolly good fellow or if you are just going through the motions in the hopes that my own repeated and eventually drunken agreement will allow you to, say, swipe onion rings from me later?

 You see?
 It all falls apart.